saltstack/salt/doc/topics/transports/ssl.rst

 When TLS is configured with mutual authentication (``cert_reqs: CERT_REQUIRED``), the application-layer AES encryption becomes redundant.
-Salt 3008.0 introduces an optional TLS encryption optimization that eliminates this redundant encryption, improving performance by 10-50% while maintaining security.
+Salt 3008.0 introduces an optional TLS encryption optimization that eliminates this redundant encryption, improving performance while maintaining security.

 Overview
 --------